getsentry/sentry-github-actions-app/README.md

 ## Sentry staff info

-Google Cloud Build will automatically build a Docker image when the code merges on `main`.
+Google Cloud Build will automatically build a Docker image when the code merges on `armenzg/github-actions-app:main`.
 Logging to Google Cloud Run and deploy the latest image.